andthum/mdtools/docs/source/index.rst

     only test cases we have so far are the examples from the Examples sections of the docstrings, which are verified using :mod:`doctest`.
     The plan is to implement extensive unit tests using |pytest|, but so far we did not had the time for this.
-Implementing unit test would thus be a great way for you to contribute to this project and it would be highly appreciated.
+Implementing (unit) tests would thus be a great way for you to contribute to this project and it would be highly appreciated.

 .. toctree::
     :caption: Table of Contents